dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 so we could either be a patch over the top of the data-service package, or we could be a separate package that is imported separately ?

 It looks like, all we need to do, is modify the data-service.ts file and sit over the top of that.

+would be really nice to use the ai-sdk to handle the messaging and tool calling ?

+but we only need like, two providers off the bat - a pattern may emerge for the others. we could probably do that, and just translate it on the client side into something they expect ?